 Ten documentary features competed in the festival this year, including Hold Still, which was produced by Hafıza Merkezi.
 The jury of the National Documentary Competition included director Berna Gençalp, director Orhan Eskiköy, and film critic Evrim Kaya.
 Presenting the award to the Hold Still team, Kaya explained the jury’s reasoning in the following words: “The Best Film Award in the National Documentary Competition goes unanimously to Hold Still for its simple and consistent aesthetics, its gentle and nuanced language, and for once again reminding us of documentary cinema’s inevitable connection with the quest for justice since its very inception.”

 While accepting the award, director Berke Baş said: “We think that this award will make the subject matter of the film and the struggle for justice more visible.
 Thank you very much for recognizing us with this award.
 We were also aware that we were among strong competition; I congratulate all my director friends and their crew.
 In the last two days of the Istanbul Film Festival, we have seen that this case which the judiciary is trying to cover up will not be closed.
-We received very good reactions and the belief that we can achieve something with this movie came back.
+We received very good reactions and the belief that we can achieve something with this film came back.
 This struggle doesn’t come down to the courts, I think we all need to get involved in the struggle to prevent the statute of limitations on these cases.
 Sometimes it can happen even by watching the movie.”

 Producer Enis Köstepen expressed his gratitude to the relatives of the disappeared who accompanied them during the screenings for the past two days and to the Saturday Mothers during his speech: